Analysis: Mexico's labor reform no panacea for denting the black market

 “There are about 5 million companies (in Mexico); about 4.5 million are small with a low tax burden.
 Those are very difficult to monitor,” said Manuel Molano, deputy director at the Mexican Institute for Competitiveness.
 “Normally, they operate in cash.
 They don’t have bank accounts.”

 Mexico’s informal sector is deeply entrenched and will be hard to eradicate.
 In Mexico City’s open-air Tepito bazaar, dating back to Aztec times, cheap black-market goods abound, few pay taxes and political hand-greasing thrives.
-Associations and other groups representing informal workers date from the 1940s.
+After a government crackdown on vendors in the 1970s, associations and other groups representing informal workers began to pop up.

 Politicians eventually began to use the groups to organize votes in their favor and extract bribes, said Sandra Alarcon, an anthropologist at Ibero-American University who studies the underground.
 Stall owners pay for their Tepito spots and are also expected to show political allegiance when needed.